Mitsubishi Offers First Performance Vehicle in 15 Years for 2024

 Mitsubishi was once building performance versions of its most popular vehicles.
-The Lancer EVO, Galant VR-4, and Eclipse GSX models are just some that come to mind.
-But then Mitsubishi fell off the face of the earth, not only regarding performance products but products in general.
-But with the success of the Mitsubishi Outlander SUV, the automaker sees enough sales to warrant a performance variant.
+The Lancer EVO, Galant VR-4, and Eclipse GSX are just a few that come to mind.
+But then the Japanese automaker fell off the face of the Earth.
+However, with the success of the Outlander SUV, Mitsubishi sees enough sales to warrant a performance variant: the Ralliart.

-Will the inside of the Mitsubishi Ralliart Outlander be as good as the outside?
+Will the inside of the 2024 Mitsubishi Outlander Ralliart be as good as the outside?

 Vision Ralliart

-According to Japan’s Best Car, Mitsubishi will release a performance version of the Outlander PHEV in 2024.
-Called the Outlander Ralliart, after its famed Ralliart racing arm, is receiving a gang of performance upgrades.
-These improvements run from modified suspensions to more power and aerodynamic aids.
+However, there’s also talk of the Outlander PHEV receiving a gang of performance upgrades.
+They could range from modified suspensions to more power and aerodynamic aids.

-These images of the Vision Ralliart concept give us a taste of what a Mitsubishi Outlander might look like.
+These images of the Vision Ralliart concept give us a taste of what a 2024 Mitsubishi Outlander PHEV might look like.
 And to add to the picture, Ralliart division head Hiroshi Masuoka’s recent comments tell of significant upgrades for the Raillart SUV.
-He said a prototype is being tested, with the goal of being a genuine on- and off-road product.
+He said a prototype is being tested, with the goal of making it a genuine on- and off-road product.

 Why did Mitsubishi stop doing performance variants?